-- Avoid juvenile, swearwords, anything sexual and anything that makes you sound pre-pubescent.
+- Avoid racist words, swearwords, anything sexual, and anything that makes you sound pre-pubescent.
 If you want to be known as that guy, go ahead.
 Everyone else should avoid these words like the plague.

 - Never use a username that can lead back to your real identity.
-Avoid anything to do with your real name, address, town, city or job if it could be used to trace you.
+Avoid anything to do with your real name, address, town, city, or job since people can use it to trace you.

 - Don’t rush in.
 Take some time and think about your username before jumping in.
 Keep a notepad by your computer or keep a phone list of cool names you come across in daily life.
-Having them on hand could generate a seriously cool username with very little effort.
+Having them on hand could generate a seriously cool username with minimal effort.

-You cannot change your Twitch username without waiting and that’s okay as long as you know.
-It stops people changing names quickly after a ban and stops people being toxic and then quickly changing username so they cannot be traced.
-Sixty days is an eternity online though so whatever username you choose, make sure you’re happy with it!
+You cannot change your Twitch username without waiting, and that’s okay as long as you know.
+It stops people changing names quickly after a ban and stops people being toxic and then quickly changing usernames so others can’t trace them.
+Sixty days is an eternity for some, so whatever username you choose, make sure you’re happy with it!